tryiou/xlite_toolkit/README.md

 Script to extract addresses and associated private keys from Xlite/xlite-daemon wallet:\
 Print on terminal

--Need a running Xlite/xlite-daemon in background\
+-Need a running Xlite/xlite-daemon in background

-usage:
+Usage:
 <pre>
 # run the script with:
   python Xlite_privateKeysExtractor.py true